KurbanIntelligenceLab/dBG-Hypoglycemia-Forecast/README.md

 Refer to `dBGEvaluation.ipynb` for a guide on how to run our code.

-Use Python 3.8 or higher.
+Tested with Python 3.10 but, it will probably work most 3.x versions.
 To download the dependencies:

 ```bash